 Players, coaches, officials and volunteers from all parts of the local community participate and contribute to Manly Touch.
 However, there are many others from outside the Manly-Warringah area who often travel to be part of this great Club.

 Since its inception, Manly Touch has continually grown to be one of Australia’s strongest and most successful touch football associations.
 In recent times, Manly Touch have made significant improvements in the areas of grassroots participation, player development, technical development, community engagement and representative performance.
-This was recognised recently when Manly Touch was awarded ‘Affiliate of Year for 2018/19’ at the 2019 NSW Touch Association (NSWTA) Blues Awards.
-This is the fourth year in a row Manly Touch have won this award.
+This was recognised recently when Manly Touch was awarded ‘Affiliate of Year for 2020/2021′ at the 2021 NSW Touch Association (NSWTA) Blues Awards.
+This is the sixth year in a row Manly Touch have won this award.

 Our Junior competition is the largest local touch football competition held in Australia with 310 teams registered and is now operating at full capacity.